Asus new ZenFone 4 and ZenFone 4 Pro come packing dual-cameras

 The range -- which includes the ZenFone 4 Selfie and Selfie Pro phones, which are equipped with dual cameras on their fronts, plus the budget-range ZenFone 4 Max and Max Pro -- may be difficult for you to navigate through.
 We'll make it simple: The the ZenFone 4 and ZenFone 4 Pro phones are the ones you want.

 Both feature dual-cameras, but with a different take.
-The Qualcomm Snapdragon 660-powered ZenFone 4's rear shooters are of the wide-angle variety, similar to the LG G6 ($599.95 at Amazon Marketplace).
-This gives it the ability to let you take in a bigger shot, but you won't be able to do cool bokeh pictures like the iPhone 7 Plus ($969.99 at Amazon Marketplace).
+The Qualcomm Snapdragon 660-powered ZenFone 4's rear shooters are of the wide-angle variety, similar to the LG G6.
+This gives it the ability to let you take in a bigger shot, but you won't be able to do cool bokeh pictures like the iPhone 7 Plus ($1,269.00 at Apple).

 For that, you'll have to look to the ZenFone 4 Pro, which is the most powerful phone in the Asus lineup.
 It packs the top-end Qualcomm Snapdragon 835 processor, the same chip found in Samsung's Galaxy S8, and its rear cameras lets you shoot with 2x optical zoom.